Brazil shanty-town puts on show 'for the English to see'

 Work on an unfinished metro extension snarled traffic - just one example of the promised infrastructure projects in the 12 host cities that remains unfinished.

-A river of grey sewerage flowed out of the back of the complex to pour into the ocean 100 meters from the team's hotel.
+A river of grey sewerage flowed out of the back of the complex to pour into the ocean 100 metres from the team's hotel.

 The fact the event was so heavily guarded was little wonder.
 In 2010 a Rocinha drugs gang took 35 people hostage at the same hotel England are staying at after a gun battle with police.